 Contact Varsity Tutors today to learn how our individual NCLEX prep classes can help you make the most of the time you spend preparing for the exam.
 We can answer your questions and get you signed up right away.
 We look forward to helping you as you work towards earning your RN or PN certification.

-Michelle: NCLEX course instructor
+Susie: NCLEX course instructor

 Dara: NCLEX course instructor